mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 11 May 2025

-- The average temperature today is 17.19˚C,
+- The average temperature today is 20.22˚C,
-- With highs of 18.31˚C and lows of 15.75˚C,
+- With highs of 21.09˚C and lows of 18.17˚C,
-- It may feel like 16.45˚C with clear sky
+- It may feel like 19.5˚C with scattered clouds
-- The wind speed is 1.54m/s and visibility is 10000m
+- The wind speed is 2.68m/s and visibility is 10000m
-- The pressure is 1011hPa and humidity is 57%
+- The pressure is 1011hPa and humidity is 46%
 - The sun will rise at 04:21 and set at 19:48

 <!-- weather_marker ends -->